Achievable logoAchievable logo

 • Increased capillary density in muscles

-One of the primary adaptations is an increase in stroke volume, leading to greater cardiac efficiency.
+One of the primary adaptations is an increase in stroke volume, which improves cardiac efficiency (the heart pumps more blood per beat).
 This occurs due to:

 • Increased left ventricular size (chamber volume)